katgaj/errormessages/How to write error messages.md

-The crucial concept is to think of potential errors during the process of creating the application and not after.
+The crucial concept is to think of potential errors during the process of creating the application and not after it is implemented.

 "Error messages should be expressed in plain language (no error codes), precisely indicate the problem, and constructively suggest a solution.